dimodi/project-templates/README.md

 dotnet new tbwasm8 -o MyNewAppName --rendermode Auto
 ```

+### Create Items

+1. Open Terminal and go to a folder inside your existing app, for example `Pages` or `Components`.
+1. Execute the `dotnet new` command with the short name of the template and the file name, for example:
+    ```sh
+    dotnet new tbgrid -n MyNewGridPаge
+    ```
+1. The above command will produce a `MyNewGridPаge.razor` file inside the current folder.

 ## Extras

+The **item** templates provide declarations of Telerik Blazor components together with dummy data, which includes different data types.

-The project templates are almost identical to the default .NET SDK Blazor project templates.
+The **project** templates are similar to the default .NET SDK Blazor project templates.
 The differences are:

 * The projects reference the latest minor .NET version and the [latest Telerik UI for Blazor version](https://www.telerik.com/support/whats-new/blazor-ui/release-history).
 * The [Telerik UI for Blazor components](https://docs.telerik.com/blazor-ui/introduction#getting-started) are installed and configured with [SVG icon support](https://docs.telerik.com/blazor-ui/common-features/icons) and the [`Default` theme](https://docs.telerik.com/blazor-ui/styling-and-themes/overview).